MISLEADING CLOSE MATCHES

 While my match at FTDNA did share 2 X segments with my mother (via her father of whom both of his parents were Hawaiian), the fact that I ignored it because of how unpredictable the X is lead me on the right path.
 The largest segment size is 10.2cM and the other is 8.8cM.
 I have seen how a significant amount of X my mother shares with other Polynesians (i.e. Samoans, Tongans & Maoris) can be so distant.

 While it can be useful in excluding certain branches, this is obviously not the case for endogamous groups, particularly not for Polynesians.
 Had I focused on the X path, I would not have made the connection at all.
 But it is not surprising that this male shares a distant X match with my mother on his mother’s side yet not have a recent tie to my mother on his maternal side, at least not that I have figured out just yet.

 CONFIRMATION OF BIOLOGICAL PARENTS

-A friend decided to look up birth announcements in the newspaper around the time that my mother was born based on all of this information that I found.
+My friend Charles Ano who have helped me with genealogy searches in the past decided to look up birth announcements in the newspaper around the time that my mother was born based on all of this information that I found.

 Birth Announcement – Honolulu Advertiser – Sept 28, 1943